Inkways/.Github/profile/README.md

 # 🚀 What is Inkways?

-Inkways is an upcoming integrated digital ink suite designed to transform how you work with notes, presentations, and creative workflows.
+Inkways is an upcoming all-in-one digital ink solution designed to transform how you work with notes, presentations, and creative workflows.
 By blending **Ink**, **Presentation**, and **Flow** technologies, Inkways brings seamless digital writing experiences to every corner of your professional and personal life.

 ## 📅 Current Project Status & Roadmap